 To begin with, we need to sort out the exchanges between various resources within the in-game economies, as well as outside input measured in USD, and game wins.
 Some players want to just buy up all the best decks and skip any work, and some people can only afford a fully free-to-play experience.
 A lot of people will be using a mix of the money and time obviously, but we are going to be pulling from the two extremes to show the range.

 - All calculations are in USD, and do not add in any taxes.
 Different regions have different rules about the application of such fees, but we are just going to ignore all that.
 We are talk just plain ol’ American bucks, at the sticker price.

 - We are assuming large sample sizes here.
-Although it is possible to “run hot”, we are focusing on expected values only, which will be averages.
+Although it is possible to “run hot”, we are focusing on expected values only.
 This applies to everything in the article, and anyone posting junk about “getting lucky” or “being unlucky” will gain my scorn for all time.

 - I assume a 10% chance of pulling a Legend from a pack in Eternal.
 I’m not positive that this has been confirmed anywhere, and I wasn’t able to easily find a source, but I have always been under the impression that there is a 10% Legend drop rate.
 Anyone who has a source for another number please send it to me!